 These two signals are less likely to be impacted by your host as they are only measured inside the browser — they’re not measuring anything related to your server.
 You can be on the best host in the world and still have a poor FID score.

-That said, an attentive host may be able to provide guidance or general insight into what they’re seeing across their network of sites.
+That said, an attentive host may provide guidance or general insight into what they see across their network of sites.

-For example, they may have insights on how to reduce render-blocking issues or identify plugins that are causing loading troubles.
+For example, they may have insights on reducing render-blocking issues or identifying plugins that are causing loading troubles.
 And good hosting will provide things like proper page caching to help speed up your overall site performance.

 10 optimizations your host should perform to boost page speed and Core Web Vitals scores